-At the first meeting of the Black Bear Advisory Committee the following list of issues and concerns were reviewed from the previous plan and amended to reflect current opinions.
-In addition, regional wildlife managers and biologist listed their issues and concerns to be addressed by the advisory committee.
-Subsequent meetings focused on developing a plan goal, objectives, strategies and management system to address all the identified issues and concerns.
+The Black Bear Advisory Committee the following list of issues and concerns were reviewed from the previous plan and amended to reflect current opinions.
+In addition, regional wildlife managers and biologists listed their issues and concerns to be addressed by the advisory committee.
+Subsequent meetings focused on updating plan goals and objectives as well as changes to hunting regulations and season structure.
+Issues identified for discussion at the 2022 meetings are listed below.